Lovely Day: Other versions

 "Lovely Day" has been covered and sampled numerous times since Withers' original recording.

 Among the most notable is one by British pop group Central Line, appearing on their 1983 album Choice; this version reached number 81 on the UK Singles Chart.

 In 1998, Kirk Franklin interpolated the single in his song "Gonna Be a Lovely Day" from his fifth album The Nu Nation Project.

+In 2006, Maroon 5 covered the song for the soundtrack of the children's movie Hoot, which played over the end credits and featured Withers himself on backing vocals.

 In 2010, LL Cool J sampled the song in his single "LLovely Day".

+English indie rock band Alt-J covered the song as a hidden track on their 2014 album This Is All Yours.